dwjoyce/pythonbook/chapters/Decisions, decisions.rst

 In the previous chapter, we introduced the ``if`` statement, which evaluates a test, and if true, it runs the statements which have been indented to the right following the colon ``:`` symbol.
 We call this group of statements indented to the right a :term:`block of code`.

 We also introduced our first comparison operator, the equals sign ``==``.
-There are many more, most of which you will recognise from your mathematics material.
+There are many more, most of which you will recognise from maths.
 We list the possibilities at the end of this chapter, but here are some highlights.

 We will use the interactive interpreter to experiment for a while.
 Type the following for practice::